ricoderks/MSConvert-docker/README.md

 # Acknowledgements

-I would like to thank the guys how did the hard work : Steffen Neumann (@sneumann) and Rene Meier (@meier-rene).
+I would like to thank the guys who did the hard work : Steffen Neumann (@sneumann) and Rene Meier (@meier-rene).